All Episodes

 I've heard other Democrats say that we want old people eating dog food and not having enough medicine.

-They Republicans are going to end Medicare when it's the Democrats who are doing all of this.
+Republicans are going to end Medicare when it's the Democrats who are doing all of this.

-And Obama right before our very eyes is underfunding, cutting funding for Social Security up to half a billion dollars.
+And Obama, right before our very eyes, is underfunding, cutting funding for Social Security up to half a billion dollars.

-500 billion, put it that way.
+$500 billion, put it that way.

 That's the correct way to express it.

-And so, in the process of, we're just going to sit around and let that happen.
+And so in the process of, we're just going to sit around and let that happen.

-dollars An amount that equals less than 20 dollars a week for most people in the form of this middle class tax cut.
+Obama's going to cut Social Security funding by $500 billion, an amount that equals less than $20 a week for most people in the form of this middle-class tax cut.

-But let me just close this out by saying that the Democrats have insisted for 75 years that Social Security is an insurance program that you are contributing a percentage of your paycheck into your own account, which is part of a trust fund to pay for your retirement benefit.
+But let me just close this out by saying that the Democrats have insisted for 75 years that Social Security is an insurance program, that you are contributing a percentage of your paycheck into your own account, which is part of a trust fund, to pay for your retirement benefit.

 It is not.

-They insist it is not welfare.
+It is not welfare.

-It is not an entitlement program, it is insurance.
+It is not an entitlement program.

 They've told us this for 75 years, like an annuity program.